-BT broadband offer a wide range of packages including a gigabit-capable deal and various entry-level options as well.
+BT broadband offer a wide range of packages including a gigabit deal and various entry-level options as well.

-Hyperoptic are generally cheaper however, with prices starting as low as £17.99 and promising no mid-contract price hikes.
+Hyperoptic are generally cheaper however, with prices starting as low as £17.99 and a promise of no mid-contract price hikes.

 For those who have access to both providers, Hyperoptic will save the most money, but BT's additional premium services may be worth the extra cost.